-The company's objectives when managing capital are to -

-- safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and - · maintain an optimal capital structure to reduce the cost of capital.
+- The company's objectives when managing capital are to - - shareholders and benefits for other stakeholders, and - maintain an optimal capital structure to reduce the cost of capital.

-In order to maintain or adjust the capital structure, the company may adjust the amount of dividends paid to shareholders
+In order to maintain or adjust the capital structure, the company may adjust the amount of dividends paid to shareholders.